Gerhard Ritter: University studies

-His studies were continued at the Universities of Munich, Heidelberg and Leipzig.
+His studies were continued at the Ludwig-Maximilians-Universität München, Heidelberg University, and Leipzig University.
 Ritter began serving as a teacher in 1912.
-While studying at Heidelberg, he was a research assistant to the national-liberal historian Hermann Oncken, who was a major influence on Ritter.
+While studying at Heidelberg University, he was a research assistant to the national-liberal historian Hermann Oncken, who was a major influence on Ritter.
 Professor Oncken opposed the Nazis and was forced to resign in 1935.

 Ritter's first book was published in 1913: Die preußischen Konservativen und Bismarcks deutsche Politik (The Prussian Conservatives and Bismarck's German Policy).
 It was his PhD dissertation completed in 1911 under the supervision of Oncken.
 Ritter examined the dispute between Otto von Bismarck and conservative Prussian Junkers from 1858 to 1876.
 The Junkers felt that Bismarck's policy was a menace to their traditional privileges.
 A source of special conflict between Bismarck and the Junkers was their opposition to Bismarck's compromises with the southern German states, which were seen as a threat to the traditional powers that they enjoyed.
 The theme of the extent of one's allegiance to those who hold power would be a recurring subject in Ritter's works.